j-tap/j-tap/README.md

 💼 [#OpenToWork](https://www.linkedin.com/in/klarkc)

-## 💻 About
+## ☕️ About

-👋 Hi, I have been working in development since 2012, specializing in building scalable web applications using modern technology stacks for both client and server sides.
+👋 Hi, I have been working in development since 2012.
+💻 Specializing in building scalable web applications using modern technology stacks for both client and server sides.

 &nbsp;